-It is derived from Debian and Ubuntu and so you get all the reliability of years and years of hard work.
-It looks great, refreshing, has start menu, and comes packed with built-in programs for playing multimedia, LibreOffice, PDF reader, and several others.
-It is a great distro for the people who are trying to migrate from Microsoft Windows to Linux.
+It is derived from Ubuntu, and so you get all the reliability of years of hard work.
+It looks excellent, polished, and comes packed with built-in apps for playing Multimedia, LibreOffice, PDF reader, and several others.
+It is a unique first-hand Linux choice for people making their baby steps on to Linux, from Microsoft Windows.

 Minimum System Requirements

-[li type=”glyphicon-ok”]DVD drive or USB port [/li]
+- DVD drive or USB port

 I. Prepare your PC

-Hard disk Partition using Windows Disk Management
+Hard disk partition using Windows Disk Management

-1. Login to your Windows PC with administrator rights.
+1. Log in to your Windows PC with administrator rights.

 II.
 Create a Linux Mint Installation USB drive

 Go to our detailed article and step-by-step instructions on how to create a Linux Mint Live USB.
-Once you are done with it, proceed to next section.Create Linux Mint Live USB Drive
+Once you are done with it, proceed to the next section.

 III.
 Begin Linux Mint Installation

-2. Choose you language and click ‘Continue’.
+2. Choose your language and click ‘Continue.’

-4. IMPORTANT: Since we want to install Linux Mint alongside Windows, select ‘Something else’ and click ‘Continue’.
+4. IMPORTANT: Since we want to install Linux Mint alongside Windows, select ‘Something else’ and click ‘Continue.’

-7. Next specify Keyboard layout.
+7. Next, specify the Keyboard layout.

-8. Enter account login details and click ‘Continue’.
+8. Enter account login details and click ‘Continue.’